 The Presumptive Eligibility (PE) program gives temporary medical coverage right away for those who qualify.
 The coverage lasts for at least 45 days.
 It lasts while your medical assistance application is processed.
 To qualify, you must:

-- Be a child younger than age 19.
-Or a pregnant woman. - Seem to qualify for Health First Colorado or CHP+. - Apply for medical assistance.
+- Be age 18 or younger.
+Or a pregnant woman.

+- Seem to qualify for Health First Colorado or CHP+.

+- Apply for medical assistance.

 Note: Dental services are not covered for children while in this program.

 NEWBORN ENROLLMENT